2006 Winter Paralympics: Calendar

-Participants
+Participating National Paralympic Committees (NPC)s

-Thirty-nine National Paralympic Committees (NPCs) entered athletes at the 2006 Winter Paralympics.
+Thirty-nine National Paralympic Committees (NPCs) classified athletes to compete at the 2006 Winter Paralympics.
 This was an increase of three from the 36 represented at the 2002 Winter Paralympics.
 The number in parentheses indicates the number of participants from each NPC.

-Note that, although Greece was scheduled to compete, no Greek athlete took part in any event; the International Paralympic Committee does not list Greece as having entered any athlete in the Games, and considers that there were thirty-eight NPCs at the Games, rather than thirty-nine.
+Note that, although Greece was scheduled to compete and paraded during the Opening Ceremonies, no Greek athlete took part in any event; the International Paralympic Committee does not list Greece as having entered any athlete in the Games, and considers that there were thirty-eight NPCs at the Games, rather than thirty-nine.